Time Factors

 right and opportunity to respond promptly to the proposed IEP.

-to the parents within three (3) calendar days, (five (5) calendar days,
+parents within three (3) calendar days, (five (5) calendar days, if a

-intervenes).
-In this case, as a placeholder, the parents must be
+weekend intervenes).
+In this case, as a placeholder, the parents

-given "a written summary of the decisions and agreements reached during
+must be given "a written summary of the decisions and agreements

 The IEP arrives: